GlobalPass-AG/developer/docs/api-integration-guide/aml-screenings/aml-for-transactions-integration/aml-for-transactions-integration.md

 sidebar_position: 7
 ---

-# AML for Transactions Integration
+# AML for Transactions integration

 AML for Transactions allows screening any data of an individual or a business and retrieving AML screening results.
 It is used for transaction monitoring, to screen the counterparties and financial institutions of a transaction.